Interactive Showrooms — End-to-End Design

 I designed each room to prove one capability in 60 seconds.

-Three model strengths crammed into one chat window.
-None of them landed.
-So I split them across rooms — one proof moment per room, legible in 60 seconds, no explainer text.
+Three model strengths crammed into one chat window — none landed.
+So I split them across rooms: each makes one form of cognition visible — memory, analysis, or implementation — with one proof moment legible in 60 seconds, no explainer text.

 Showroom → One proof → In-product behavior